Publishing a self-contained Blazor component (Razor + CSS + JS) as a NuGet package

 }

 Let's create a new file named SayHello.razor.
-This component use the JSRuntime and JSObjectReference object to import the JS file dynamically and use its methods as explained in the JS isolation post.
-Please note that you need to change the value of ImportPath to match your library name.
+This component uses JSRuntime and IJSObjectReference to import the JS file dynamically and call its methods, as explained in the JS isolation post.
+Make sure to update the ImportPath value to match your library name.

 Razor